railsgirls/guides.railsgirls.com/_pages/openshift.md

 The above instructions assume you installed Ruby using RVM or RailsInstaller.
 If you used another approach, there is more info about installing RHC for different set-ups in [this guide](https://www.openshift.com/developers/rhc-client-tools-install) (you may need to do `sudo gem install rhc`).

+{% coach %}
-__COACH__: Talk about the benefits of deploying to a PaaS such as OpenShift, as opposed to traditional servers.
+Talk about the benefits of deploying to a PaaS such as OpenShift, as opposed to traditional servers.
 Discuss SSH and why we need to upload a public key to communicate securely.
+{% endcoach %}

 ### Preparing your app